 Note: Enrolment in the following courses will be subject to there being suitable supervision available within the Department in any one year.
+Not all courses will be offered in any one year.

-Course Code Course Title EFTS P/C/R/RP/EQ LAWS 601 Legal Research and Methodology 0.3333 FY CY P: Subject to approval of the Head of Department.
-LAWS 602 New Zealand Legal System 0.3333 FY CY P: Subject to approval of the Head of Department.
-LAWS 603 Public Law 0.3333 FY CY P: Subject to approval of the Head of Department.
-LAWS 604 Criminal Law 0.3333 FY CY P: Subject to approval of the Head of Department.
-LAWS 605 Commercial Law 0.3333 FY CY P: Subject to approval of the Head of Department.
-LAWS 606 Jurisprudence 0.3333 FY CY P: Subject to approval of the Head of Department.
-LAWS 607 The Law of Contract 0.3333 FY CY P: Subject to approval of the Head of Department.
+LAWS 601 FY P: Subject to approval of the Head of Department.
+Legal Research and Methodology 0.3333 CY LAWS 602 FY New Zealand Legal System 0.3333 P: Subject to approval of the Head of Department.
+CY LAWS 603 Public Law FY P: Subject to approval of the Head of Department.
+0.3333 CY FY LAWS 604 Criminal Law P: Subject to approval of the Head of Department.
+0.3333 CY